Suraj Prakash: Scholarly analysis

+Ganda Singh criticized how Santokh Singh accepted all the Sikh sources he used for compiling the work, such as the Mehma Prakash and Sau Sakhi, as authentic without questioning their reliability, thus casting doubts on the reliability of the Suraj Granth itself.

 Printed editions

-Vir Singh

 Suraj Parkash was first edited by Vir Singh 1926-1935 in 14 volumes, with Punjabi footnotes.
 Jvala Singh in his work argues that Vir Singh’s publication of the text in 1935, safe guarded the text from attack by iron-cladding the text within a western critical apparatus The critical apparatus included a lengthy 250 page introduction, explanatory footnotes, and additional historical resources supplementing the text, softening the attacks and shaping the audience's expectations, reactions and modes of appreciation of the text.
 Jvala Singh suggests Vir Singh is pushing back against Max Arthur Macauliffe and other Singh Sabha intellectuals who attack the text and author.

 Translations

-The Suraj Prakash is currently being translated in a podcast format by Jvala Singh on the Suraj Podcast, which is a chapter by chapter translation and summary.
+The Suraj Prakash is currently being translated into English in a podcast format by Jvala Singh on the Suraj Podcast, which is a chapter by chapter translation and summary.
+Sikh Translations translated the table of contents of the work to English.
+A complete English translation of the work by Jaswinder Singh Sehmbi can be found at gurupurshotam.com.
+Other online English translations of select passages of the text can be found at manglacharan.com.